Use vulnerability scanning in offline and air-gapped environments

 1. Create a repository within your private registry.
 This example uses aquasecurity to remain consistent with the GHCR repository.

-2. Copy the vulnerability database from GHCR to your private registry:
+2. Copy the vulnerability database from GHCR to your private registry by running:

 oras cp ghcr.io/aquasecurity/trivy-db:2 CONTAINER-REGISTRY/aquasecurity/trivy-db:2